-This scan allows our doctors to see detailed images of the retina (the innermost layer of the interior eye), enabling them to accurately detect, monitor and control changes to the retina.
-This view of the retina is unable to seen with any other technology, in fact, being able to see all seven layers of the retina allows Dr. Court and Michelle to detect retinal diseases like macular degeneration earlier than ever before.
+This scan allows our doctors to see detailed images of the retina, enabling them to accurately detect, monitor and control changes to the retina.
+This view of the retina is unable to be seen with any other technology, in fact, being able to see all seven layers of the retina allows Dr. Court and Michelle to detect retinal diseases like macular degeneration earlier than ever before.
 Because of the importance of these images, we perform this on all of our eye wellness examinations.

 Optos Widefield Scanning Laser

 Optos Optomap Widefield Scanning Laser is a low-powered laser that digitally scans the retina, much like a photograph.
 However, because the Optos is a scanning laser, it allows Dr. Court and Michelle to see the retina in a widefield view, which is otherwise unobtainable.
 In other words, they can see almost the entire retina in one image, rather than a series of images or views with various instruments.
 The procedure is non-invasive, painless and takes less than a minute.
 Patients simply look into the device, one eye at a time, sort of like looking through a keyhole, and wait until the see a gentle flash of light.
 This gentle flash is the Optos capturing a wide-angle image of the retina.
 These images are closely reviewed for any abnormalities.
 Optos offers patients a revolutionary exam for early retinal disease detection.
 These images are so important in the evaluation of ocular health, they are part of our eye wellness examinations.